 The pedlar clearly vastly overstated the numbers of dead, maybe because he wanted to look important.
 He made a huge miscalculation, since every stranger could be carrying the disease.
 People who wanted to travel had to carry a billet de santé (certificate of good health), confirming that their town was free of the disease.

-This was the starting point for my short story, ‘The Visitation’, which appears in my forthcoming anthology, French Collection: Twelve Short Stories (released on 9th November).
+This was the starting point for my short story, ‘The Visitation’, which appears in my anthology, French Collection: Twelve Short Stories.
 The story is told from the point of view of the pedlar, a self-deluding and ignorant man, but not without a certain charm.
 We don’t know what happened to him in real life, but there is an outcome in my story…

 You might also like: